Residential Building Work Contracts and Dispute Resolution Act 2016

 (b) proceedings under another Act, or in a court, in relation to the dispute to which the notice relates have commenced.

-(3) The Director may reject under subsection (1) a notice of dispute in relation to a dispute if the Director is satisfied that –
+(3) [Section 48 Subsection (3) amended by No. 9 of 2023, s.
+57, Applied:01 Jul 2024] The Director may reject under subsection (1) all, or part of, a notice of dispute in relation to a dispute if the Director is satisfied that –

-(a) the person lodging the application has not made a reasonable attempt to resolve the dispute with the other party to the dispute; or
+(a) [Section 48 Subsection (3) amended by No. 9 of 2023, s.
+57, Applied:01 Jul 2024] the person lodging the notice of dispute has not made a reasonable attempt to resolve the dispute with the other party to the dispute; or

 (b) the notice of dispute does not appear to contain any grounds of a dispute; or